- What is Kickstart?

 - Individualized support:

-- 30 minute appointments are available to students when they contact the ARC at 310.338.2847 to book a Kickstart appointment.
+- 30 minute or 1 hour appointments are available to students when they contact the ARC at 310.338.2847 to book a Kickstart appointment.

 Classroom Visits are available in the following formats: